top of page

 Mortgage Closing Costs

-FAQs About Home Buying Costs
+Common Questions About Home Buying Costs

 What Happens to My Earnest Money?

-Do I Pay My Real Estate Agent?
+Do I Have to Pay My Real Estate Agent?

 What Are Mortgage Points?

-Mortgage points are fees you pay to lower your interest rate.
-One point equals 1% of your loan amount.
-For example, one point on a $100,000 loan would cost $1,000.
-Paying points upfront can save you money in the long run if you stay in the home for a long time.
+Mortgage points are fees you can choose to pay upfront to lower your interest rate.
+One point equals one percent of your loan amount.
+For example, if your loan is $100,000, one point would cost $1,000.
+Buying points can be a smart move if you plan to stay in your home long enough to benefit from the lower monthly payment.

 Are Mortgage Points Tax Deductible?